tykiww/tykiww.github.io/_posts/2018-2-20-cluster-zip-soccer.md

 library(fpc)
 ```

+I've recently come across too many problems when loading straight datasets.
+Especially large ones were compressing becomes standard.
+An easy solution is to just open it separately in your machine and read the file from your working directly, but I think it's always fun to find new ways to read data.

 The steps are simple.
 We have to specify a `tempfile()` which specifies an empty frame we will fill up while using the `download.file` and `unzip` functions.
 Just make sure to specify the correct name of the file you are trying to unzip!
-Sometimes you will need to open it an make sure which one to grab, but overall it speeds up the process of having to go through the process again.
+Sometimes you will need to open it an make sure which one to grab, but overall it speeds up the process of having to download things.

 ```r
 url <- "http://tykiww.github.io/assets/FullData.csv.zip"